immengzi/OCR_And_Then/README.md

 English | [简体中文](./README-zh.md)

-# TestpaperAuto
+# OCR And Then

 ## Introduction

-An exam paper automation tool that uses OCR to obtain the structured content of exam paper files and selects subsequent processing steps to generate results.
+Obtain text from OCR files or input directly, select specific scenarios or default prompts to chat with the LLM.